norma13115/aisd-jse-on-the-job-11324/README.md

 node index.js
 ```

-Here’s the updated expected output section with your note:
+Here is the expected output, which may vary depending on the choices you made:

 ```bash